MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 1. Select **+ Add New** from the command bar.

 1. Review the different indicator types available in the *Types* dropdown.
 Select the **domain-name**.

-Enter your initials in the Domain box.
-An example would be *fmg.com*.
+1. For Domain, enter a domain name, for example type *contoso.com*.

 1. For the *Threat types*, write down **malicious-activity** and select **OK**.

 1. For the *Name*, enter the same value used for the Domain.
-An example would be *fmg.com*.

 1. Set the *Valid from* field to today's date.